CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 4 [9 Feb 2020]/analysis.md

 **Comment:** The testcase is unfair for those using python.
 Generated testcase is being test using cpp, therefore, there is a problem when getting the input in python regarding the empty space at the end of lines.

-## Summary of successful solver during the contest:
+## Summary of successful users during the contest:
 Sorted by increasing solving time.
 **Question 1:** philip\_a\_searcy, moxis, kanishkalikhanna, sbt4104, jyim1120, allanmathew1, darshmanoj830, imauriceinoob, fifst3r, mohitvwagh, samueledoria, beaddiej, anas_halim_ah.
 **Question 2:** ...